 Hepatitis is an inflammation of the liver that includes five different viral strains, referred to by letters from A through E. Of the five, hepatitis B, C and D can develop into long-term infection, or chronic hepatitis.
-This can lead to serious and life-threatening diseases such as liver cancer or liver failure.
-Viral hepatitis accounts for 1.4 million deaths per year – more than HIV/AIDS, or TB, or malaria.
+This can lead to serious and life-threatening diseases such as liver failure or liver cancer.
+Hepatitis B and C account for 1.3 million deaths per year – more than HIV/AIDS, or TB, or malaria (WHO, 2020).

 There is no treatment for hepatitis A or E, but the infection normally resolves itself after a few months.
 An effective vaccine exists for hepatitis B, and acute hepatitis B often clears on its own.
 Treatment for chronic hepatitis B can take 24 to 48 months and is not always effective.